jiyinbo/currency-converter/README.md

 ## Running the tests

-To run the tests, navigate to the currency-converter directory, on any command line interface and run "mpm run test".
+To run the tests, navigate to the currency-converter directory, on any command line interface and run "npm run test".

 ## Deployment